-- 1. The University of St Andrews may confer (a) Graduate Certificates and Diplomas in Arts, Divinity and Science, (b) the degree of Doctor of Languages (D.Lang.), (c) the degree of Doctor of Philosophy in Arts, Divinity and Science (Ph.D.) (d) the Degree of Master of Letters in Arts and Divinity (M.Litt.), (e) the degree of Master of Research in Science (M.Res), (f) the Degree of Master of Science in Science (M.Sc.), and (g) the Degree of Master of Philosophy in Arts, Divinity and Science (M.Sc.), and (g) the Degree of Master of Philosophy in Arts, Divinity and Science (M.Phil.). - 2.
+- 1. The University of St Andrews may confer (a) Graduate and Postgraduate Certificates and Diplomas in Arts, Divinity and Science, (b) the degree of Doctor of Languages (D.Lang.), (c) the degree of Doctor of Philosophy in Arts, Divinity and Science (Ph.D.) (d) the Degree of Master of Letters in Arts and Divinity (M.Litt.), (e) the degree of Master of Research in Science (M.Res), (f) the Degree of Master of Science in Science (M.Sc.), and (g) the Degree of Master of Philosophy in Arts, Divinity and Science (M.Phil.). - 2.
 The Senatus Academicus, with the approval of the University Court, may from time to time make regulations on any matters for giving effect to this Resolution. - 3.
 A candidate who has satisfied the Senatus Academicus that (s)he has attained the necessary standard, who has paid all fees required, and who has satisfied the other requirements of this Resolution and any regulations made thereunder, shall be entitled to receive the relevant Diploma or Degree. - 4.
 Resolutions of the University Court 1992 No. 1 and 1992 No. 6 are hereby revoked. - 5.
 This Resolution shall come into effect on the day on 27th October 2000.